 About the Program in Medicine & Human Values

 The California Pacific Program in Medicine & Human Values plays a unique role among ethics centers nationally, because it engages not only in traditional philosophical inquiry about ethics, but fuses it with the daily work and service of a community hospital.
-We know of very few institutions with programs like ours.
 The Program is also embarking on ground-breaking interdisciplinary research projects on moral questions arising from the complex relationships among medicine, science and society.
 Our research draws on and extends the scientific, clinical and educational strengths of the hospital, and aims to play a key role in shaping health policy.
-We are committed to exploring and promoting trustworthy and compassionate approaches to the practice of medicine in an environment of rapid socioeconomic and technological change.

 Steve Heilig, MPH